Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ## Install integrations

-Use this information to review the components or modules that integrate Alfresco Content Services with other applications.
+Use this information to review the components or modules that integrate Content Services with other applications.

 ### Services